-SSG Russell Taylor (HHB, 1-320 FA) earned the Purple Heart for military merit and for wounds received while coordinated attack is launched by AIF on 1-320 FA HQ in Mosul, Iraq using small arms, RPGs, and mortars to attack the command compound.
+SSG Russell Taylor (HHB, 1-320 FA) earned the Purple Heart for military merit and for wounds received while a coordinated attack was launched by AIF on 1-320 FA HQ in Mosul, Iraq using small arms, RPGs, and mortars to attack the command compound.
 An RPG comes through the wall and then soars between his legs.
 He receives shrapnel in both legs.
 HHB successfully repulsed the attack and SSG Taylor received treatment for his wounds.